Skip to main content

 Case Study: NSW Suicide Monitoring System

 In 2020, the NSW Ministry of Health, Department of Communities and Justice and NSW Police, in consultation with the NSW State Coroner, partnered together to develop the NSW Suicide Monitoring System.
 The system estimates the number of suspected and confirmed suicides in NSW, the aim of which is to facilitate the timely reporting of suicides and better inform local and state suicide prevention initiatives.
-It is one of the 15 initiatives of the Towards Zero Suicides Premier’s Priority.

 The data to estimate the number of suicides comes from information collected by the Police when initially reporting the death to the Coroner.
 These Police notifications of suspected suicides are obtained from the “JusticeLink” court case management system managed by NSW Department of Communities and Justice.
 As well as the initial Police advice, records are searched for potential indicators of suicide in other fields.
 These include the manner or place of death, and whether the person communicated their intention to family and friends.
 Each potential suicide death record is then screened manually by the Department of Communities and Justice to confirm the classification of suspected or confirmed suicide.